MangyMango/Github-Commit-moniter/README.md

 # GitHub Commit Monitor

-A sleek, minimalist app to monitor your GitHub commits and alert you when you haven't made any in a while.
+A sleek, minimalist app to monitor your GitHub commits and alarm you if you are being a lazy idiot.
 ## Features

 - Monitor any GitHub repository